Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Results

 \section{Results}

-Oriented stacks of $y$ for splits of bound and diffuse gas using $R_{200c}$, averaging over 98 snapshots, are shown in Fig.~\ref{fig:allstacks_r200} in logarithmic scale.
+Oriented stacks of $y$ for splits of halo and diffuse gas using $R_{200c}$, averaging over 98 snapshots, are shown in Fig.~\ref{fig:allstacks_r200} in logarithmic scale.
 The $y$ contribution from the warm-hot and hot gas is also shown.
-The bound gas map shows a strong central signal from the stacked central cluster with $M>10^{14}$\hMsun; this is also seen in the y map of only massive clusters.
-The unbound gas map, made up of an entirely distinct set of particles as the bound gas map, also has a non-zero central signal surrounded by a ring of higher $y$.
+The cool-gas $y$ map is not shown as it the stacked contribution from particles with $T<10^5$~K is $y\sim2\times10^{-9}$ at maximum, negligible in comparison to all other categories.
+The halo gas map shows a strong central signal from the stacked central cluster with $M>10^{14}$\hMsun; this is also seen in the y map of only massive clusters.
+The diffuse gas map, made up of an entirely distinct set of particles as the halo gas map, also has a non-zero central signal surrounded by a ring of higher $y$.
 This morphology comes from averaging over shells of high-pressure gas just beyond $R_{200c}$ of the central stacked clusters.
-Furthermore, careful examination reveals many such shells of $y$ further afield in the unbound map, whose locations correspond to halos in the massive and low-mass cluster maps.
-The association between halos and unbound gas is further explored in Sec.~\ref{subsec:halo_assoc}.
+Furthermore, careful examination reveals many such shells of $y$ further afield in the diffuse map, whose locations correspond to halos in the massive and low-mass cluster maps.
+The association between halos and diffuse gas is further explored in Sec.~\ref{subsec:halo_assoc}.

-The stronger signal along the horizontal filament axis is \RH{visible} in each stack, however it appears more concentrated for the bound gas and hot gas maps than for the unbound and warm-hot maps.
+The stronger signal along the horizontal filament axis is \RH{visible} in each stack, however it appears more concentrated for the halo gas and hot gas maps than for the diffuse and warm-hot maps.
 This indicates that the diffuse gas is less compressed along the filament axis defined by the galaxies.
 The puffier appearance relates to the fact that energy injected by AGN sphericalises at large distances from the galaxies \citep{Dave2019, Cui2022}.

 To quantify these observations, we also decompose each stack $I$ into multipole moments $m$:

 where $r$ and $\theta$ are the polar coordinates.
 We will focus only on the first two even cosine amplitudes, $C_0$ and $C_2$.
 The $C_0$ monopole term quantifies the isotropic profile of the gas, equivalent to the circularly-averaged profile of an unoriented stack.
 The quadrupole $C_2$ quantifies most of the anisotropy of the gas, summing the signal from an opening angle around the $x$ axis. $C_2$ is useful especially when comparing observational oriented stacks to expectations from simulations, as it depends on not only the gas processes in the simulation but also the shapes and extents of large-scale structures like filaments, which hold cosmological information.
 Higher $C_m$ moments are cosmologically interesting (see L22), but \RH{have lower SNR.
 The key questions of this study can be addressed without these higher order moments.} $S_m(r)$ quantifies the contribution along the vertical misaligned axis.
 It may provide information about underdense regions, \RH{but we leave this to future work.}